 The terms for lease contracts in commercial properties are regulated in the Business Lease Act.
 The main rule is that many of the conditions in a commercial lease contract can be agreed upon contrary to lease contracts involving residential properties.
 When this is stated an investor in a commercial property has to be aware that a lease contract might be irrevocable for perhaps up to 5 years which generally occurs in shop leases.
 Furthermore a shop leaser often is entitled to transfer the lease contract with the shop as such.

 Except from guarantees/a concrete agreement it is very difficult to claim a reduction in the purchase price and especially if the seller is in good faith.
 It is therefore very essential that a meticulous due diligence is carried out and the more so if the investment is involving a particular use of the estate.
 Furthermore there might be technical and environmental issues.
-Finally an investor also need to take into consideration if the property should be purchased in a separate - founded to the occasion - company(where the shares can be sold instead of the property as such and thereby stamp duties saved).
+Furthermore an investor also need to take into consideration if the property should be purchased in a separate - founded to the occasion - company(where the shares can be sold instead of the property as such and thereby stamp duties saved).

 Ad purchase amount/stamp duty